-WRDAs generally authorize Corps studies, projects, and programs and establish policies for Corps civil works activities, such as cost-share requirements.
-A WRDA for the most part is not a reauthorization bill, but an authorization bill.
-That is, it authorizes new activities that are added to the pool of existing authorized activities.
-Project authorizations in WRDAs usually fall into three general categories: studies, projects, and modifications to existing authorizations.
-WRDAs also can contain general civil works policy provisions.
-WRDAs do not appropriate funds for activities; WRDAs simply provide the authority for funds to subsequently be provided and used.
+WRDAs generally authorize Corps studies, projects, and programs and establish policies for Corps civil works activities (e.g., nonfederal cost-share requirements).
+A WRDA is not a reauthorization bill, but an authorization bill.
+That is, WRDAs generally authorize new activities which are added to the pool of existing authorized activities.
+Most project-specific authorizations in WRDAs fall into three general categories: project studies, construction projects, and modifications to existing project authorizations.